dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

 ### Gravity Waves

-- is there gravitational wave radiation?
+- is there gravitational wave radiation? yes
 - gravity doesn't exert a spherical effect on spacetime (?)
-  - well need to put multiple gravity wave detection devices in orbit around jupiter
+  - we'll need to put multiple gravity wave detection devices in orbit around jupiter
+    - this is useful in understanding how distortions in spacetime could.
   - ideally we'd have these devices in multiple galaxies and then we'd see that a gravitational wave does not appear to eminate from a single source because it's energy was